 Online Search (Google, Yahoo... etc)

-You can easily find some of the blacklisted photographers in Singapore in search engines although some of them do change their aliases or names after a period of time, especially after major backslash.
+You can easily find some of the blacklisted photographers in Singapore in search engines although some of them do change their aliases or names after a period of time, especially after a major backslash.

 See his website

 A serious and reputable photographer is likely to own a website to present his portfolio.
 Most sleazy or hobbyist photographers will not want to "waste" time, effort and money on building and maintaining a website.
-Bad photographers are most skeptical in doing so as they are ready to change their names or aliases any time after being blacklisted.
+Bad photographers are likely skeptical in doing so as they are ready to change their names or aliases any time after being blacklisted.

-See his portfolio (pictures)
+See his portfolio (photographs)

 See his personal photographs